Cole, Stanton lead Yankees past Red Sox 8-3, cut lead to 1

 With erstwhile ace Chris Sale only making seven starts so far after recovering from Tommy John surgery — and only once completing as many as six innings — Eovaldi had been mentioned as a possible No. 1 starter for Boston’s playoff run.
 But he allowed seven runs on seven hits and two walks in 2 2/3 innings.

 The first three Yankees batters reached base and scored against Eovaldi.
-Aaron Judge doubled in one run, took third on Stanton’s RBI groundout and scored on Torres’ two-out single.
+Aaron Judge doubled in one run, went to third on Stanton’s RBI groundout and scored on Torres’ two-out single.

-Stanton hit his 32nd homer of the season in the third.
+Stanton hit his 32nd homer in the third.
 Eovaldi left after giving up Joey Gallo’s single and walking Brett Gardner; Hirokazu Sawamura replaced him and got Kyle Higashioka to pop the ball up, but first baseman Kyle Schwarber let it drop for a run-scoring single that made it 7-0.

 TRAINER’S ROOM

-Yankees: RHP Jameson Taillon (ankle) is with the team for the road trip and manager Aaron Boone said there is a “good chance” Taillon returns for one of the games against Toronto.
+Yankees: RHP Jameson Taillon (ankle) is with the team for the road trip and Boone said there is a “good chance” Taillon returns for one of the games against Toronto next week.
 He has not pitched since Sept.
 6.

 Red Sox: Reinstated OF Jarren Duran and INF Jonathan Araúz from the COVID-19 injured list and optioned them to Triple-A Worcester.
 To make room for them on the 40-man roster, RHPs Geoff Hartlieb and Yacksel Rios were designated for assignment.